Table of Contents

 There are many reasons why rugs are a good choice for your home.
-Most of all, they can soften the floor made of hardwood or tiles and keep the dirt off the floor so you don’t have to clean it every day.
-However, dog owners are aware of how dogs can wreak havoc on rugs and carpets by tracking dirt, mud and other things they collect on their paws.
+Most of all, they can soften the floor made of hardwood or tiles and keep the dirt off the floor, so you don’t have to clean it every day.
+However, dog owners know how dogs can wreak havoc on rugs and carpets by tracking dirt, mud, and other things they collect on their paws.
 They can chew or tug on it, shed their fur on the rug, pee on it, etc.

 With all of that in mind, if you want to have rugs in your home, you need to choose more pet-friendly rugs that won’t succumb to your dog’s attacks as easily as ordinary rugs do.
-In this article, we will explain what qualities you need to look and review of the best rugs for dogs that currently are available.
+In this article, we will explain what qualities you need to look at and review the best rugs for dogs currently available.

 How to Choose the Best Rugs for Dogs?

 When you look for a new rug, you can find many different fabrics, but not all of the fabrics are made to stand up to your dog’s abuse.

 Materials like nylon, polyester, and olefin are durable and stain-resistant, but olefin is often prone to odors.

 Some dog owners also go with rugs made from cowhide.
 This is a rare option, but it is good for pets because the cowhide texture can repel your dog’s hair.

 It is also a very durable material.

 Wool is also a good choice, although it is more expensive than synthetic materials like nylon and polyester.